-Measurement: This is measured through achieving a passing grade in PSY 270 (Foundations and Methods in Psychology) and a C- or better grade on the article critique assignment in this course as well as in the senior comprehensive exam.
-All students must demonstrate proficiency at critically analyzing empirical research as a major field graduation requirement.
+Measurement: This is measured through achieving a passing grade in PSY 270 (Foundations and Methods in Psychology) and a C- or better grade on the article critique assignment in this course.

 Objective 5: Students will appreciate the ethical issues involved in conducting behavioral research - both on humans and animals.